 CBD molecule image

-That means that if we take the 2 day half-life of CBD, it would take anywhere from 8 to 12 days for it to degrade out of our body, completely (2 days multiplied by 4 or 6).
+If we take the 2 day time frame of CBD, it would take anywhere from 8 to 12 days for it to degrade out of our body, completely (2 days multiplied by 4 or 6).

 Hemp-derived CBD products are fully legal in the U.S following the passing of the Farm Bill 2018.
-But there is still a need to know more about CBD’s interaction with the human body and how long it’s effects remain in our system.
+But there is still a need to know more about CBD’s interaction with the human body and how long it stays in your system.

 THC molecule image